vathymut/pynha/README.md

 - pandas >= 0.9.0
 - pdfminer >= 20140328

+The rest comes from the standard libraries (itertools, csv, collections, functools, etc).
+This is to minimize external dependencies.

 ## Usage

 To download NHA-MBS circulars (pdf) and save as files, run: